mpaperno/DSEP4TP/doc/pages/Status.md

 ## Logging

 The plugin logs operational message to a file.
 Two, actually.
-They are both located in your Touch Portal configuration folder, in the 'plugins' subfolder;
+They are both located in your Touch Portal configuration folder, in the 'plugins/DSEP4TP' subfolder;
-the path looks like:<br/>
+the path looks like this:<br/>
 * Windows: `C:\Users\<User_Name>\AppData\Roaming\TouchPortal\plugins\DSEP4TP\logs`
 * Mac: `~/Documents/TouchPortal/plugins/DSEP4TP/logs`
-* Linux: `~/TouchPortal/plugins/DSEP4TP/logs`
+* Linux: `~/.config/TouchPortal/plugins/DSEP4TP/logs`

 The two log files are: